Honda Pilot Or Toyota Highlander – Side-By-Side Comparison

 Honda Pilot vs. Toyota Highlander: Specs & Performance

-One of the primary reasons you're likely comparing Honda Pilot vs. Toyota Highlander performance is to find an SUV that can handle any weather condition with ease.
-Out the gate, the new Honda Pilot is ready for action with up to six different Drive Modes, including Trail and Sand modes on AWD configurations.
+One of the primary reasons you're likely comparing Honda Pilot vs. Toyota Highlander performance is to find an SUV that can handle several types of weather and road conditions with ease.
+Out the gate, the new Honda Pilot is ready for action with up to seven different Drive Modes, including Normal, ECON, Sport, Snow, Trail, Sand, and Tow modes.

-It's worth noting that the Toyota Highlander also offers hybrid powertrains to increase your fuel efficiency, but keep in mind that these hybrid trims come at a multi-thousand-dollar upcharge.
-The Pilot SUV remains gas-powered across its 2024 lineup, focusing on consistent and powerful performance across all its models.
+It's worth noting that the Toyota Highlander also offers hybrid powertrains to increase your fuel efficiency but keep in mind that these hybrid trims come at a multi-thousand-dollar upcharge.
+The Pilot SUV remains gas-powered across its 2025 lineup, focusing on consistent and powerful performance across all its models.

 Honda Pilot vs. Toyota Highlander: Towing Capacity & Dimensions